whitewhidow/quest-sideloader-linux/README.md

 ## Prerequisites
-ADB needs to be installed
+ADB is REQUIRED

-aapt needs to be installed (`sudo apt-get install -y aapt1`      or get it from https://dl.androidaapt.com/aapt-linux.zip )
+aapt is PREFFERED (`sudo apt-get install -y aapt1`      or get it from https://dl.androidaapt.com/aapt-linux.zip )

 Linux needs udev rules to allow proper access via adb, run the following lines one by one in :
 1. Enter true sudo mode :